Friday, August 31, 2007

 Probably their moral standard is extremely high and they realised their behaviour cannot possibly meet their supposedly very high moral standard.
 Their claim is humans are so sinful and they themselves feel as if they are committing some crime.
 According to God's standard, humans make error.
 According to ordinary humans' ordinary moral standard, humans are perfect.

-Tags:
+Tags: moral standard

 Prev: Cross cultureNext: War Crimes